nicolas-thys/nicolas-thys/README.md

 Some of these rooms are publicly accessible on TryHackMe.
 My Hack The Box room concepts were not officially published.

 You can find the related projects and resources in my [THM Rooms repository](https://github.com/nicolas-thys/THM-HTB-Rooms).

+## 🌐 Aethris.art

+[Aethris.art](https://aethris.art) is a web application that I developed and currently maintain.

+This project allowed me to gain practical experience in web development, database management, web hosting, deployment, and application maintenance.